mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 In case a message preset creation fails, the details on each possible failure reason are described below.

-If one of these errors occurs, contact the [Adobe Customer Care Support Team](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){target="_blank"} to get assistance.
+If one of these errors occurs, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){target="_blank"} to get assistance.

 * **SPF validation failed**: SPF (Sender Policy Framework) is an email authentication protocol that allows to specify authorized IPs that can send emails from a given subdomain.
 SPF validation failure means that the IP addresses in the SPF record do not match the IP addresses used for sending emails to the mailbox providers.